Log4Jake/engrave/README.md

 # Installing executable (recomended)
 To run this script download and double click engrave.exe and thats it much easier for begginners.
 # Installing Python Script
-To install the python script download and extract engrave.py then run "pip install scratchattach" https://github.com/TimMcCool/scratchattach next open your terminal in the directory of engrave.py and run "python3 engrave.py" or "python engrave.py" note when installing this way you must have the newest version of pyhton installed and in your PATH which is selected when installed. https://www.python.org/downloads/
+To install the python script download and extract engrave.py then run `pip install scratchattach` https://github.com/TimMcCool/scratchattach next open your terminal in the directory of engrave.py and run `python3 engrave.py` or `python engrave.py` note when installing this way you must have the newest version of pyhton installed and in your PATH which is selected when installed. https://www.python.org/downloads/
 Then simply put in your username and password then the scratch ID.